90+ Different Types of Metal: A Comprehensive Guide

 Periodic table of metal elements

-As of now, there are a total of 108 known elements, out of which 90 are classified as metals, which includes three semi-metals – boron, silicon, and arsenic.
+Understanding the total number of existing metals can be quite complex due to the extensive range of elements.
+As of now, there are a total of 118 known elements in the periodic table, out of which approximately 90 are classified as metals.
+This includes three elements often referred to as metalloids or semi-metals: boron, silicon, and arsenic.

 Related reading: Ferrous vs Non-ferrous Metals